wellyshen/react-cool-dimensions/README.md

 };
 ```

 > Note: If the `breakpoints` option isn't set or there's no the defined breakpoint (object key) for a range of width.
-The `currentBreakpoint` will be empty string;
+The `currentBreakpoint` will be empty string.

-If you only wish for updates to trigger if a breakpoint has changed, you may set the option `onlyUpdateOnBreakpointChange` to true.

-## Conditionally updating state
+## Conditionally Updating State

 You may wish to update state only conditionally, for instance if only the width hash changed beyond for intance 50px, you may use the `customSetState`-option.
 It receives two arguments, the previous state, and the next state.